Communication and Interaction

 We enable settings to provide best practice in educational provision for pupils with Autism and SLCN, including:

 - targeted group interventions

 - individualised learning

 We enable staff to meet the needs of pupils through whole-school development, consultancy and training.
-In collaboration with schools and other professionals, we support parents/carers through parent programmes such as Cygnet and Robins.
-As a school-based service, direct involvement with parents/carers will be carried out in conjunction with school staff.
+In collaboration with schools and other professionals, we support parents/carers through parent programmes for both Autism and Speech, Language and Communication Needs (SLCN).
+Direct engagement with parents/carers is always facilitated in partnership with school staff.

 How do I access the service?

 Early Years settings

 For Communication and Interaction Team support into an Early Years Setting, please use this modified C&I Early Years Request for Access form.